 - Durable carrying case and 32GB memory card included.

 If you are an Amazon Prime member, this tablet is especially great for you.
 Prime membership gives your kids access to more free shows and books, which can be found through the app on the tablet.

-Aside from Amazon content, the tablet can also work with Netflix, HBO Go, and YouTube.
-It’s also compatible with social media applications, for kids that want to stay in touch with their friends.
+Our kids love this tablet for so many reasons.
+Aside from offering Amazon content, the tablet also supports apps such as Netflix, Disney+, HBO Go, and YouTube.
+It’s compatible with social media applications for kids who want to stay in touch with friends.

-Using the Amazon browser, your kids can still access the internet for research or reading.
-The tablet also works with Alexa, making the tablet hands-free and available for calling family and friends.
-For kids that love music, the tablet is manufactured with Dolby audio for high-quality sound.
+The tablet also works with Alexa, making it hands-free and available for calling family and friends.
+For kids who love music, the Kindle Fire is manufactured with Dolby audio for high-quality sound.

 This LCD tablet has an 8.5-inch screen, making it super portable and easy for kids to handle.
 Because they use a pen to draw on the screen, you never have to worry about a mess.
 It also comes with two pens, in case you lose one.

 It’s powered by a replaceable battery, so you never have to find an available outlet.
 Once the kids are done using it, they hit the delete button and have a fresh screen to use.
 The magnetic strip on the back will let you store it on the refrigerator to use for notes or just to keep it out of the chaos.

 - Easy to use for a wide range of ages, including toddlers.